slambs/raspi-radio-2/README.md

 A simple Clock / Radio App for raspberry pi.

-todo

-How do I start this damn project?
+To start the project do:

 ```
 cd backend